phil-baldassari3/DmelSpeciation/README.md

 seq_diff_demo.py --->
 This is a demo script for comparing sequence differences by populations by using proportional difference scores.
 This is just a backup.

+seq_diff.py --->
+This is a script to compare sequence differentiation of seq (text) files.
+This script loops through a directory of sequences, opens and reads each file into a dictionary.
+Then through zip loops, the script compares the differences in sequences and prints a dataframe.
+This is still a work in progress.